GitToby/tobydevlin.com-2.0/content/blog/machine-learning-platform-best-practices.md

 <p>5 rows × 21 columns</p>
 </div>

 Looks like our data is clean - we have 20 columns where only some don't make sense.
-All the values are numeric apart from date, which looks like a [ISO 8061](https://en.wikipedia.org/wiki/ISO_8601) string representation, which makes it easy for us to parse.
+All the values are numeric apart from `date`, which looks like an [ISO 8061](https://en.wikipedia.org/wiki/ISO_8601) string representation, which makes it easy for us to parse.
 Some of these can be classified as categories under the hood, so we could try [One Hot Encoding](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html) them later after a baseline is expected.
 There are lots of years in here that could also be better off converted to relative values, a zip code that's represented as a number and lat-long values which could be geo-aizied too.
-Location data as a concept is layered and in this case we may be better off ignoring some of them, well come to selecting data later.
-For now we are not going to touch the data other than the date to get it in the right format.
+Location data as a concept is layered and in this case, we may be better off ignoring some of them, well come to selecting data later.
+For now, we are not going to touch the data other than the date to get it in the right format.

-One thing to note is that this set of data contains multiple sales of the same house, for example house `1000102` which sold for $280,000 in 2014 then in 2015 for $300,000.
-This is something that should be incorporated into the model somehow, maybe in a synthetic field further down the line wrt the price - maybe some inflation adjusted value.
+One thing to note is that this set of data contains multiple sales of the same house, for example, the house `1000102` which sold for $280,000 in 2014, then in 2015 for $300,000.
+This is something that should be incorporated into the model somehow, maybe in a synthetic field further down the line wrt the price - maybe some inflation-adjusted value.

 ```python
 df['date'] = pd.to_datetime(df['date'])